Stretching the Truth…

 There are various opinions on stretching, so please note this is just my take on it all….
 Who should be stretching?
 Everyone!
 Honestly that’s the nice thing about stretching anyone can do it and you can do it anywhere.
-I think it is just as important for weight trainers as it is for the elders, because there are so many various benefits to it.
+I think it is just as important for weight trainers as it is for the elders who need sciatica pillow support.
+It’s clear because there are so many various benefits to it.
 Whether it is for muscle growth, flexibility (ROM), mental clarity, or even digestion!
 There are so many varieties and advantages to why you should include it in your daily routine.

 Alright so why should you be stretching?
 I will try to break it down for you.